UAE: Oil spill hits beach near Fujairah’s Snoopy Island; authority to investigate cause

 The authority said investigations were underway to identify the cause of the spill.
 Legal action will be taken against those responsible, it added, stressing that there would be no leniency towards those who threaten the emirate's natural resources.

-Earlier, in 2022, some beaches had been temporarily closed after an oil spill affected parts of Fujairah and Kalba, Sharjah.
+The last time such an incident was reported in the country was in 2022.
+Some beaches had been temporarily closed after an oil spill affected parts of Fujairah and Kalba, Sharjah.

 Authorities, then too, worked swiftly to clean up the beaches and restore them after fishermen reported the spill.
-In the meanwhile, the municipality of Kalba had raised red flags on beaches in the area to prevent visitors from swimming.
+The municipality of Kalba had raised red flags on beaches in the area to prevent visitors from swimming.

 If you suspect that an oil spill has taken place and reached the shoreline, here's what you have to look out for to identify it.